Posttraumatic Stress Disorder (PTSD)

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)

 Several times during his hospitalization, Alex met with a social worker, who provided education about the PTSD symptoms he was experiencing and explained how treatment could help him restore control over his life.
-During his sessions with the social worker, he began to develop an awareness of thoughts and feelings that he had not previously understood were related to his trauma.
+During his sessions with the social worker, Alex began to develop an awareness of thoughts and feelings that he had not previously understood were related to his trauma.

 During the telling of the event, Alex experienced intense distress and fear and responded physiologically as if he were actually living through the trauma again.
 He cried softly as he described the death of his friend and repeatedly said, “I’m sorry, I’m so sorry, Loren!
 I should have saved you.
 I wish it had been me.”
 During this session the psychologist recorded his description of the trauma and emotional response.
-Alex was instructed to listen to this recording sometime during the day and told that they would repeat the session again the following morning.
+Alex was instructed to listen to this recording sometime during the remainder of the day and told that they would repeat the session again the following morning.

 With continued treatment, Alex gradually experienced less and less fear, anger, and guilt.
 He was able to remember his experience without reacting to it negatively and began the slow process of incorporating the event into his other lifetime memories.